 Not only will you be able to fast-track your learning towards fluency by surrounding yourself with real-life situations to use the language, but you will also find countless opportunities to experience Japanese culture firsthand.

 There are many study options available for Japanese language students, from language schools and private tutoring to cultural exchange programs offered by universities.

-How you want to go about studying this culture-laden language all comes down to your personal situation – how much time and funds you have available, and ultimately your end goals for learning Japanese.
+How you want to study this culture-laden language comes down to your situation – how much time and funds you have available, and ultimately your end goals for learning Japanese.

 Keep on reading to find out how to find the perfect school suited for your learning needs!

 What’s a Language School?

 The answer might be obvious, but in a nutshell, a language school is an institution geared to foreigners interested in studying a foreign language through language immersion.